Health & insurance

 Student Tariff (GKV)

-• Eligibility: Enrolled students under age 30, or before the 14th semester (whichever comes first)
+• Eligibility: Enrolled degree students at a public German university, under age 30 or before the 14th semester (whichever comes first)

 • Coverage: Same comprehensive coverage as regular GKV members